 STEP 15: Enter ‘y’ when it prompts to keep HPLIP updated.

 STEP 16: Printer drivers and imaging application should be complete by this stage.
-From next step onward, it’s more of connecting your computer to printer and get things working.
+From next step onward, it’s more of connecting your computer to the printer and get things working.
 Quitting any of below steps won’t break drivers and applications that are already installed.

 STEP 15: Your HP printer must now be connected to your PC and switched ON to continue from here in GUI mode.
 Enter ‘u’ and continue in GUI mode.